joedf/ImgBeamer/README.md

 8. Resulting Subregion
 9. Resulting Image (full, "virtual SEM")

-### To Do
+### To Do / Notes
-- verify/fix issue in virtualSEM; spot size seems to be too large
+- Minor pixel value differences in virtualSEM; improved, but could be due to sampling from  downsized sampling of the larger full image
-- updated terms
+- Update terms

 ### Screenshot
 ![screenshot1](misc/screenshot1.png)